Grevillea aspleniifolia: Distribution and habitat

 This grevillea grows in woodland on sandstone or shale in the catchments of the Warragamba Dam and Woronora River, and near Bungonia Caves, in eastern New South Wales.

 Use in horticulture

 Grevillea aspleniifolia is reported to be a hardy, fast-growing plant that tolerates heavy soil as long as the soil is well-drained.
 A sunny position is preferred.

+Conservation status

+This species is listed as "Near Threatened" on the IUCN Red List of Threatened Species.
+It has a restricted distribution and a naturally severely fragmented population, where it occurs in several small, isolated subpopulations.
+Threats to this species include damage and/or grazing by introduced deer and changed fire regimes.